Māori development addresses the need for professionals in many fields, including the fast growing sectors of Māori business, education and media.

 MAOR708 Te Ao Hurihuri Contemporary Maori Issues

-Plus 3 elective papers or minor papers (please discuss your choice of papers with the programme administrator)
+Plus 3 elective courses or minor courses (please discuss your choice of courses with the programme administrator)

-Your workplace experience (the Work Integrated Learning paper) in your last semester is a great opportunity to apply the knowledge and theory you’ve learnt in the classroom.
+Your workplace experience (the Work Integrated Learning course) in your last semester is a great opportunity to apply the knowledge and theory you’ve learnt in the classroom.

 Recent placements included:

-You may take papers from the list below or from other undergraduate degree programmes with the approval of both programme leaders.
+You may take courses from the list below or from other undergraduate degree programmes with the approval of both programme leaders.

 COMM690 Māori Media Project